uqbar-project/wollok-cli/README.md

 - **runTests.sh**
 - **runPrograms.sh**

-Both scripts first **build all .wlk files**, so even if your tests are passing, ensure you have no errors in `Problems` tab (in your Wollok IDE).
+Both scripts first **build all .wlk files**, so even if your tests are passing or your program is working fine, ensure you have no errors in `Problems` tab (in your Wollok IDE).

 ![](./images/wollokProblems.png)

+Otherwise, your build will fail.

 ### Example 1: running tests in a Wollok Project